 Field Description

-DDNS provider Select one of the DDNS registration organizations from
+DDNS provider Choose the DDNS provider name.
+You can choose

-DDNS provider the down-list drop.
+DynDNS.org or TZO .

 Host Name The DDNS identifier.

 Interface The WAN interface of the router.

 Enable Enable or disable DDNS function.

 Username The name provided by DDNS provider.

 Password The password provided by DDNS provider.

 Email The email provided by DDNS provider.

 Key The key provided by DDNS provider.